 The non-AP MLD shall not update its NSTR power save mode indicated in NSTR Power Save Control field of the corresponding NSTR Power Save Request frame until the NSTR Power Save Response frame is reveived.

 An AP MLD with the NSTR Power Save subfield in the MLD Capabilities And Operations subfield equal to 1 shall not simultaneously perform frame exchanges with an associated non-AP MLD in NSTR power save mode on any NSTR link pair that belongs to that non-AP MLD.
-When an AP affiliated with the AP MLD initiates frame exchanges with a non-AP STA affiliated with the non-AP MLD in NSTR power save mode on one link of an NSTR link pair for the non-AP MLD, the non-AP STA affiliated with the same non-AP MLD on another link of that NSTR link pair, if it is in awake state, may enter doze state and shall be in awake state at the end of frame exchange sequence as described in subclause 35.3.18 (Enhanced multi-link multi-radio operation).
+When an AP affiliated with the AP MLD initiates frame exchanges with a non-AP STA affiliated with the non-AP MLD in NSTR power save mode on one link of an NSTR link pair for the non-AP MLD, the non-AP STA affiliated with the same non-AP MLD on another link of that NSTR link pair, if it is in awake state, may enter doze state and shall transition to awake state at the end of frame exchange sequence as described in 35.3.18 (Enhanced multi-link multi-radio operation).

+TGbe editor: Please make the following changes in subclause 9.4.2.312.2.3 (Common Info field of the Basic Multi-Link element): (#19876)